tikv/pprof-rs/README.md

 ### Backtrace

 Unfortunately, there is no 100% robust stack tracing method.
-[Some related researches](https://github.com/gperftools/gperftools/wiki/gperftools%27-stacktrace-capturing-methods-and-their-issues) have been done by gperftools. `pprof-rs` uses [`backtrace-rs`](https://github.com/rust-lang/backtrace-rs) which finally uses libunwind provided by `glibc`
+[Some related researches](https://github.com/gperftools/gperftools/wiki/gperftools%27-stacktrace-capturing-methods-and-their-issues) have been done by gperftools. `pprof-rs` uses [`backtrace-rs`](https://github.com/rust-lang/backtrace-rs) which finally uses libunwind provided by `libgcc`

-**WARN:** as described in former gperftools documents, libunwind provided by `glibc` is not signal safe.
+**WARN:** as described in former gperftools documents, libunwind provided by `libgcc` is not signal safe.

 > libgcc's unwind method is not safe to use from signal handlers.
 One particular cause of deadlock is when profiling tick happens when program is propagating thrown exception.